volkancirik/signature-generation/README.md

 Please take a look at report.pdf but it is pretty slopy due to some unfortunate incidents. it will be better in future, I believe.
-But here's [a link](https://github.com/wolet/deep-belief-networks)! for tutorial on both Deep Belief Networks and Restricted Boltzmann Machines.
+But here's [a link](https://github.com/wolet/deep-belief-networks)! a tutorial on both Deep Belief Networks and Restricted Boltzmann Machines.